William Warder Cadbury: Legacy

-In his forty years as a medical missionary, with few breaks in between, Cadbury improved the lives of countless people as a doctor, teacher, religious influencer, and spokesperson for the Canton people.
-He led the efforts to make Canton Hospital an advanced, effective, and reputable hospital.
-Through both prosperous and difficult times, he helped the hospital survive and improve.
+During his forty years as a medical missionary, Cadbury served as a doctor, teacher, and religious missionary in Canton.
+He was involved in the development of Canton Hospital and contributed to its operations.
+Historical sources attribute to him a role in the hospital's continued operation and development.

 His lasting impact in Canton is most obviously be seen by his contribution to the Canton Hospital and the University Medical School.
 He also gave valuable information on public health in Canton.
 For example, the Canton Health Department listened to his suggestion that "acute gastroenteritis and dysentery should be placed among the most important causes of death."
 His book At the Point of the Lancet has also contributed to the study of missionary work.
 Since its publication, it has been heavily referenced for research by those studying Chinese-Western medical history, Christian History in China, and the history of foreign influences on China.

 During his time at Canton, he developed and nurtured a positive relationship between the Westerners and the Chinese.
 The perspective he shared and practiced was that a foreigner's ways cannot survive in China unless they adapt to the Chinese customs and culture.
 Using the simile of a tree, he said that foreigners need to adapt to Chinese soil in order to thrive with the tree of China.
 Chinese and Western doctors admired and shared in his efforts to attain a healthy balance between Chinese and foreign influences.

 As a medical missionary, Cadbury cared greatly for his patients.
 A saying he tightly adhered to was: "Doctors cannot leave their patients, just like farmers cannot leave their land.”
 His dedication to helping his patients - and the Canton people on a larger scale - showed in his philanthropic endeavors.
 Even during his breaks in the USA, he urged other doctors and specialists to become missionaries and help the disadvantaged in China.
 In a 1925 speech in the USA, he said:"Don't waste time in America; help human beings dying without a doctor, without medicine.
 I hope you will ask many to pray for those unhappy people."Though few people remember the name "William Warder Cadbury," his efforts undeniably led to the improvement of the health of thousands in Canton, China during the years of the Republic of China.